-- We ask that all residents and visitors continue to follow social distancing advice when shopping locally.
+- We ask that all visitors follow social distancing advice when shopping locally.

 - If you are unable to visit the town centre, many of our traders have adapted to online selling or delivery services.
 Follow @ColchMarket on Facebook, Twitter and Instagram for updates and information.

 - Our Pest Control service is operating; however, bedbug treatments are currently unavailable.
 Advice can be given on self-treatment if required.

 - We are currently not offering a microchipping service for dogs or cats.

 - You can still report an environmental issue however we are currently not carrying out visits where we need to enter a person’s home.